MicrosoftEdge/WebView2Feedback/specs/ExtendedProcessFailed.md

 # Remarks
 * `ProcessFailedKind` in the event args will be `RENDER_PROCESS_EXITED` if the failed process is the main frame's renderer, even if there were subframes rendered by such process.
-All frames are gone when this happens and `ImpactedFrames` will be `null` as the attribute is intended for frame-only renderer failures only.
+All frames are gone when this happens and `FrameInfosForFailedProcess` will be `null` as the attribute is intended for frame-only renderer failures only.

 * `Reason` in the event args is always `UNEXPECTED` when `ProcessFailedKind` is `BROWSER_PROCESS_EXITED`, and `UNRESPONSIVE` when `ProcessFailedKind` is `RENDER_PROCESS_UNRESPONSIVE`.